redeclipse/oldsvnre/data/textures/readme.txt

 emblem.png, logo.png
     Created by Luckystrike-Rx
 	Copyright (C) 2009-2011 Red Eclipse Team
-	Covered under "THE RED ECLIPSE MARK POLICY" (see trademark.txt included with this distribution)
+	Creative Commons Attribution ShareAlike 3.0 License (CC-BY-SA) In addition covered by "THE RED ECLIPSE MARK POLICY" (see trademark.txt included with this distribution)